Cluster configuration

 Nodegroups and multiple flavors

-To try keep node management as easy as possible we make use of nodegroups.
-A nodegroup contains of one or multiple nodes with one flavor and a list of availability zones to deploy nodes in.
-Clusters are default deliverd with a nodegroup called workers containing 3 nodes one in each AZ.
-A nodegroup is limited to one flavor meaning all nodes in the nodegroup will have the same amount of CPU, RAM and disk.
+A nodegroup contains of one or multiple nodes with the same flavor and a list of availability zones to deploy nodes in.
+Clusters are default delivered with a single nodegroup containing 3 nodes, one in each AZ.
+Each nodegroup is limited to one flavor.

 You could have multiple nodegroups, if you for example want to target workload on separate nodes or in case you wish to consume multiple flavors.